 The Setup: Not Broken, But Fragile

 EZ Electronics (EZ Cell for short) buys used phones, tablets, and small electronics in bulk and resells them to a network of wholesale buyers.
-To manage inventory, they used WholeCell, a purpose-built platform for the used device industry.
+To manage device inventory, they used WholeCell, a purpose-built platform for the used device industry.
 That part made sense.

 The problem was everything around WholeCell.